 The parent's role is to support the student by providing a quiet place at home, free from distractions, for completion of homework assignments.
-Turning off the television or computer, redirecting siblings, and/or making adjustments in after school schedules are some ways parents can help students achieve successful independence.
+Turning off the television or electronic devices, redirecting siblings, and/or making adjustments in after school schedules are some ways parents can help students achieve successful independence.

 The homework itself is the responsibility of the student.
 The student's ability to accept this responsibility is important to later success.
 Therefore, unless the student specifically requests assistance, we recommend that parents use restraint in getting involved.
-Limit reminders to the student that he or she has work to do.
+Limit reminders to the students that they have work to do.
 If the student persists in trying to get others involved, please let the teacher know.
 Having students assume personal responsibility for their work is an important goal of the Assets program.